Ntobekoprody/HouseAgents./README.md

 ```
 cd backend
+# if you used Poetry
 poetry run pytest
+# if you used pip
+pytest
 ```

 The suite registers users, exercises the activity/nutrition flows, and validates settings updates and badge awarding.